24 September Stadium

-Estádio Nacional 24 de Setembro is a multi-purpose stadium in Bissau, Guinea Bissau.
+24 September Stadium is a multi-purpose stadium in Bissau, Guinea Bissau.
 The stadium opened its doors in 1989.
 It is currently used primarily for football matches, and the stadium holds 20,000 people.
 It is currently the home ground of the Guinea-Bissau national football team.

 Usage

 Football (soccer) clubs compete in the stadium including the city's chief teams of Benfica Bissau and Sporting Bissau which are also the country's popular teams.
 Other clubs playing at the stadium includes Inter Bissau and Portos de Bissau.
 Athletics is also used in the stadium.